ayushkrtech/Javascript/README.md

 ## 📌 Contribution
  Contributions are welcome!
 To contribute:
-- 1. Fork the repository
+-  Fork the repository
-- 2. Create a new branch (feature-branch)
+-  Create a new branch (feature-branch)
-- 3. Commit your changes
+-  Commit your changes
-- 4. Submit a Pull Request 🚀
+-  Submit a Pull Request 🚀

+## 📜 License
+ This project is licensed under the MIT License – feel free to use and modify it.

+## 📞 Contact
+ For questions or suggestions, please open an issue or submit a pull request.